0x416c616e/0x416c616e.github.io/_posts/2019-01-10-day-15-title-goes-here.md

 I set up a KVM so that I can use my single mouse and keyboard to control multiple devices.
 KVM stands for Keyboard, Video and Mouse.
 Right now, it's just hooked up to my desktop and the on-hold server project.
 I would have hooked it up to my hypervisor as well, but the hypervisor only has onboard HDMI, and my cheap KVM only has VGA cables for video.
 Besides, the hypervisor is mostly controlled through the web interface anyway.

 I also have some cables so I can use it with my macbook if I really want to, though macOS seems better geared towards touchpad usage instead of a mouse.

+## Auth tokens and passwords accidentally put on GitHub

+I've accidentally come across some repositories where people put private credentials in a public repository.
+Now that's not to say that the entire project needs to be private, but I have a very easy solution:

+1. put access tokens, passwords, usernames, etc. in a separate config file.
+Doesn't matter if it's JSON, txt, csv, whatever.
+ANYTHING.
+It just has to be a separate file.
+2. create a .gitignore file and put the file name(s) of the config file(s).
+Only one term per line.

+.gitignore is a really powerful but simple concept in version control becaues you can do lazy commands like git add -A to add all files to commit, yet the files specified in the .gitignore will still be ignored, even though the command supposedly adds all files (it's all except the ones you specifically want to ignore).

+**So what does this mean for me?**

+It means I might be able to create issues or pull requests telling people to remove this sensitive login information from their repos, and also include some basic steps for how they can do it.